 Like head-on collision victims with traumatic brain injuries, victims with spinal cord injuries may require extensive long-term medical treatment and care.

 Car accident victims often suffer deep cuts and scrapes, significant bruising, and broken or crushed bones, and those involved in head-on crashes are no exception.
 In some cases, broken or crushed bones may necessitate the amputation of a limb.
 Broken ribs can also lead to internal injuries such as a pneumothorax, more commonly known as a punctured and collapsed lung.

 Front-impact accidents can also cause a variety of potentially deadly internal injuries, such as organ damage and internal bleeding.
 A ruptured abdominal aorta, which occurs when the stomach is forcefully compressed, is a common and often fatal accident-related internal injury.

 If you were seriously hurt in a head-on collision caused by another person's negligence, you may have grounds to bring a personal injury claim against the at-fault party.
-The experienced attorneys with the Morris James Personal Injury Group can help accident victims protect their rights and explore their options for compensation.
+The car accident attorneys in Wilmington, DE can help accident victims protect their rights and explore their options for compensation.
 Contact the Morris James Personal Injury Group today to schedule an appointment for a free initial consultation.